── Attaching core tidyverse packages ──────────────────────── tidyverse 2.0.0 ──

 Exercises

-It might be a good idea to start your first R script while working on these exercises.
+It might be a good idea to start a new R script while working on these exercises.

 Exercise 1